RenatoBrittoAraujo/RenatoBrittoAraujo/README.md

 I'm on a mission to become the best engineer I can be

-Currently CTO and Co-Founder of Red Matter
+CTO and Co-Founder of Red Matter

+Senior Software Engineer at JusticeText

 Undergrad student of Software Engineering at <a href="https://en.wikipedia.org/wiki/University_of_Bras%C3%ADlia">UnB</a>